biosmanager/DisplaySettings/README.md

 # Display Settings Changer

-The swiss army knife to change display settings from the command line or scripts.
+The swiss army knife to change display settings from the command line or scripts on Windows.

 ## Features